ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 - `name`
 - `description`
 - `author`
 - `hints`: a map of *hints*.
-See section below for known hints
+See below.

+The known fields-list may be expanded as this specification is developed.
+To include custom information in the header, we recommend using custom fields or hints.

+Custom fields:

+- Fields starting with `x-` or `X-` are considered custom.
+Users can freely include them in the header and implementations can support them as needed.
+- Custom fields are not a property of each block item as "header hints" are considered to be.

+In order to parse the header, implementations should read the denylist until a `---` is found or the 1MiB limit is reached.
+If the `---` is found, they should attempt parsing the header as YAML:

+- If parsing the header fails, they should abort and signal an error.
+- If the size limit is reached, they should assume the list includes no header and start parsing block items from the beginning of the denylist.
+A header that was too large will be parsed line by line as block items and error accordingly line per line, without causing excessive resource allocation.

 #### Hints

-A *hint* is a key-value duple associated to the denylist as a whole (part of the header), or to a specific \<block_item\>.
+A *hint* is a key-value duple associated to a \<block_item\>. the denylist as a whole (part of the header), or to a specific \<block_item\>.

-Header hints can be used to set denylist-wide options or information that implementations can choose to interpret or not.
+A list of hints can optionally follow every \<block_item\> as show above.
+Hints can also be specified in the denylist header ("header hints").
+This is equivalent to adding the same hints to every single
+\<block_item\> in the denylist.
+Implementations should associate both the specific and the header hints to every block rule.

 #### List body